Skip to main content

 Cycling in Les 2 Alpes and in the Alps in general, is much more demanding than your favourite local route back home.
 The roads around Les 2 Alpes may be the setting for some of the most gruelling sections of the Tour de France but they can also be tackled by enthusiasts as well as professionals.

-Cycling in Les 2 Alpes & France
+Cycling in Les 2 Alpes and France

 To gain the most from your riding in the area it goes without saying you need to have a reasonable level of fitness.
 You do not need to be a superman or woman but the ability to ride comfortably for up to three to four hours in the UK should see you enjoy the mountain routes.

 Before you set off you should also make sure that your bike is in good working order.
-Simply from an efficiency point of view a bike in good condition that is well lubricated will reduce friction between parts and can reduce the difficulty of a climb by the equivalent of 1% incline.
+Simply from an efficiency point of view, a bike in good condition that is well lubricated will reduce friction between parts and can reduce the difficulty of a climb by the equivalent of 1% incline.
 Check the chain, derailleur, brakes, wheel mountings and tyre pressure before you set off.
 In the event of finding a problem with your bike there are shops in town with experienced mechanics who can supply and fit any basic components you may need but most of the shops are geared towards mountain-bikers, if your bike is quite specialist you should bring any essential parts you might need.

 Once on the road set off slowly.
 The climbs in the Alps are longer and the summits higher than almost anything in the UK, and the thinner air and baking summer sun will make the climb more difficult than what you might be used to.